 Jacquie Rosen received both her Bachelors of Science in Speech Pathology and Audiology and her Masters of Science in Speech Pathology at the University of Nevada, Reno.
 She has dedicated her career in wanting to help children, ages birth through adolescence, in their ability to socially interact with the world around them.

 Aside from speech pathology and feeding therapy, Jacquie enjoys spending time with her two dogs, working out at the gym, and traveling.
 If she isn’t at work you can find her at the dog park with Luna and Bulbasaur.

 Joint Commission Accreditation is the most stringent in the country for medical facilities.
 Since 2011, we have been Exceeding Industry Standards.
 This proves our quality of care is at the highest level.
 Patient safety and treatment is our top priority and Joint Commission Accreditation is essential to continue to add services for our patients.

 Ranking #2623 of the fastest growing companies an America.The Inc. 5000 is a weekly magazine that publishes stories about small businesses and startups and is a very prestigious honor for growing private businesses and business leaders.

-In 2019, we ranked as #23 among the nation’ top 50 Non Profit organizations to work for, by Non Profit Times.
+In 2021, we ranked as #4 among the nation’ top 50 Non Profit organizations to work for, by Non Profit Times, moving up 19 places since 2019.
 This coveted award is primarily based on employee satisfaction surveys in the following areas: Leadership and Planning, Culture and Communication, Training, Development and Resources.